MrThearMan/django-admin-data-views/docs/setup.md

 `ItemLink` is used to add links to the table view's items' views.
 It should be used on the items of the first key in the table.
 Additional kwargs can be provided if the item view needs them.

+`kwargs` can contain additional arguments passed to `admin.site.urls` in urlpatterns.

 ③ Add configuration to project `settings.py`